MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

     ![Options bar on top of resource goup](../../Linked_Image_Files/delete-resource-group-option.png)

-1. You'll be asked to **TYPE THE RESOURCE GROUP NAME** to confirm the action (it's the name right under `Home` on the top left of the window)
+1. You'll be asked to **TYPE THE RESOURCE GROUP NAME** to confirm the action (it's the name under `Home` on the top left of the window)

     ![Delete confirmation window](../../Linked_Image_Files/delete-confirmation.png)